Azure/AzOps/docs/wiki/DeploymentStacks.md

 The most specific deploymentstack configuration (at scope) will be selected by considering the following:
 - **Specificity Matters**: The most specific `.deploymentStacks.json` file at a given scope (e.g., matching the parameter or template filename) is prioritized.
-- **Exclusion Handling**: Files listed in the `excludedAzOpsFiles` setting of a `.deploymentStacks.json` file are skipped during processing.
+- **Exclusion Handling**: Files listed in the `excludedAzOpsFiles` setting of a root or base template `.deploymentStacks.json` file are skipped during processing.
 - **Fallback Logic**: If no specific or general `.deploymentStacks.json` file is found, the root `.deploymentStacks.json` file is used, if available.
 - **Non Stack Deployment**: If no applicable `.deploymentStacks.json` file is found or all are excluded, the template is processed as a non-stack deployment.
 - **Multiple Template/Parameter Files**: The `Core.AllowMultipleTemplateParameterFiles` setting determines whether parameter or template filenames are used to locate specific stack files.